Product Design and UX Process Methodology

 ➤ What is the Vehicle Passport

-The Vehicle Passport concept hypothesizes that separating the vehicle trade-in funnel from the vehicle sales funnel, leveraging IoT and emerging technologies, will boost sales and improve customer satisfaction.
-After mulling the idea over with several deep research tools like Claude, ChatGPT, Perplexity and Sjeel Koster’s ICP Architect agent, it seems like there’s a real world need.
+The concept acknowledges user pain points that exists throughout the trade-in funnel.
+The concept further hypothesizes that separating the vehicle trade-in funnel from the vehicle sales funnel, leveraging IoT and emerging technologies, will boost sales and improve customer satisfaction.
+After mulling the idea over with several deep research tools like Claude, ChatGPT, Perplexity and Sjeel Koster’s ICP Architect agent, it seems like there might be a real world need (sycophantic?).

 ➤ Process deep dive.
 It’s evolving quickly